omaestra/MarvelAssignment/README.md

 This repository provides an example iOS app using the Marvel's API as datasource and aims to explain some of the best common practices when developing an iOS app.

+The app was built using XCode v13.2.1 and iOS 15.2 as development target.

 # How to build:

 1. Install dependencies using Cocoapods.